-The socio-economically vital and environmentally stressed coastal areas of the Mediterranean Sea are some of the most exposed regions in the world due to the impact of climate change, being also highly vulnerable target regions for maritime safety, oil and marine litter pollution, fish stocks overexploitation and met-ocean hazards.
-The high spatio-temporal variability of the coastal dynamics requires the monitoring of these (sub)mesoscale processes at the right scale.
-HFRs are nowadays the only technology for continuously monitoring surface currents (increasingly waves and winds) at unprecedented high spatio-temporal resolution over coastal areas and with relatively low cost-effort, when compared with other traditional ocean observing platforms.
-Their integration in ocean observing has boosted the progress in the research of small-scale features and their interaction with larger scales, also underpinning the further development of applications.
-In this work, we present a review of the existing mature and emerging scientific and societal applications using HFR data, developed to address the major challenges identified in the Mediterranean coastal waters, organized around three main topics: (i) maritime safety; (ii) extreme hazards and (iii) environmental transport processes.
-In addition to previous studies carried out at global and at the European scale on this topic, this work also provides a list of strengths, weaknesses, opportunities and threats of the existing HFR applications in the Mediterranean Sea.
-Finally, we discuss the prospects for the future of the HFR applications and we provide a set of recommendations aiming to maximize the contribution in extending the science-based HFR products into societal relevant downstream services (Tintoré et al., 2019) to support the blue growth in the Mediterranean coastal areas, helping to meet the UN's Decade of Ocean Science for Sustainable Development and EU's Green Deal goals.
+The socioeconomically vital and environmentally stressed coastal areas of the Mediterranean Sea are some of the most exposed regions in the world due to the impact of climate change, also being highly vulnerable target regions for maritime safety, oil and marine litter pollution, fish stock overexploitation, and met-ocean hazards.
+The high spatiotemporal variability of the coastal dynamics requires the monitoring of these (sub-)mesoscale processes at the right scale.
+HFRs are currently the only technology for continuously monitoring surface currents (increasingly waves and winds) at unprecedentedly high spatiotemporal resolution over coastal areas and with relatively low cost and effort when compared with other traditional ocean observing platforms.
+Their integration in ocean observing has boosted progress in research on small-scale features and their interaction with larger scales, also underpinning the further development of applications.
+In this work, we present a review of the existing mature and emerging scientific and societal applications using HFR data, developed to address the major challenges identified in the Mediterranean coastal waters, organized around three main topics: (i) maritime safety, (ii) extreme hazards and (iii) environmental transport processes.
+In addition to previous studies carried out at global and European scale on this topic, this work also provides a list of strengths, weaknesses, opportunities and threats of the existing HFR applications in the Mediterranean Sea.
+Finally, we discuss the prospects for the future of HFR applications, and we provide a set of recommendations aiming to maximize the contribution to extending science-based HFR products to societally relevant downstream services (Tintoré et al., 2019) to support blue growth in the Mediterranean coastal areas, helping to meet the UN's Decade of Ocean Science for Sustainable Development and EU's Green Deal goals.

-Considering the steadily growing integration of HFRs in the COOSs of the Mediterranean Sea and once their capabilities as an active and expanding field of investigation has been demonstrated by a wide range of practical applications, we can conclude that this consolidated land-based remote sensing technology plays a key role in the development of fit-for-purpose services for marine and maritime end-users.
-However, still major efforts should be done for unlocking the HFR interoperable data access and potential as well as for the further development of HFR scientific and societal applications at the regional level, thus, delivering greater uptake, use and value.
-Fortunately, the opportunities provided in the framework of the UN Decade of Ocean Science for Sustainable Development and the European Green Deal can help to ensure the full exploitation of this HFR potential that will contribute to further deepen our understanding of coastal ocean dynamics and support the sustainable blue growth in the Mediterranean Sea.
-In this sense, the collaboration at regional level is crucial to address region-specific processes towards a fit-for-purpose and coordinated design of the monitoring actions, to identify the environmental threats and their impacts in the environment and in the blue sectors, to easily identify the existing stakeholders, also fostering the interaction with them and to engage the potential users.
-This will help improve the long-term sustainability together with the training activities to the next generations and the seeking for funding.
-Certainly, this regional approach to strengthen collaborations should always be aligned with the global and European strategies to ensure the integration, benefiting from the European HFR roadmap and the availability of near real-time and long-term HFR interoperable data that will boost the research and to underpin the further development of the HFR scientific and societal applications in the Mediterranean coastal areas.
+Considering the steadily growing integration of HFRs in the COOSs of the Mediterranean Sea and once their capabilities as an active and expanding field of investigation has been demonstrated by a wide range of practical applications, we can conclude that this consolidated land-based remote sensing technology plays a key role in the development of fit-for-purpose services for marine and maritime end users.
+However, major efforts should still be made to unlock HFR interoperable data access and potential as well as to further develop HFR scientific and societal applications at the regional level, thus delivering greater uptake, use and value.
+Fortunately, the opportunities provided in the framework of the UN Decade of Ocean Science for Sustainable Development and the European Green Deal can help to ensure the full exploitation of this HFR potential that will contribute to further deepening our understanding of coastal ocean dynamics and supporting sustainable blue growth in the Mediterranean Sea.
+In this sense, collaboration at regional level is crucial to address region-specific processes towards a fit-for-purpose and coordinated design of monitoring actions, to identify the environmental threats and their impacts on the environment and on blue sectors, to easily identify the existing stakeholders, also fostering interaction with them, and to engage potential users.
+This will help improve long-term sustainability together with training activities for the next generations and the search for funding.
+Certainly, this regional approach to strengthen collaborations should always be aligned with global and European strategies to ensure integration, benefiting from the European HFR roadmap and the availability of near-real-time and long-term HFR interoperable data that will boost research and underpin the further development of HFR scientific and societal applications in the Mediterranean coastal areas.